DagSonsteboSB/cloudstack-docs/rtd/source/concepts.rst

 although it is permissible to have multiple zones in a datacenter.
 The benefit of organizing infrastructure into zones is to provide physical isolation and redundancy.
-For example, each zone can have its own power supply and network uplink, and the zones can be widely separated geographically (though this is not required).
+For example, each zone can have its own power supply and network uplink, and the zones can be geographically separated (though this is not required).

 A zone consists of: